 Example: If a company plans to shut down a server on a certain date and move their data to a new datacenter to consolidate the hosting, they need to make sure that the new server is up and running before they can shut down the old server.
 Therefore, the predecessor “full-time operation new server” needs to be completed before the successor “shut off old server” can happen.

 After having linked planning elements, you can set their start dates and duration.
-The end date of activities and summary activities is determined by when (date and time) they start and how long they take (duration).
+The end date of activities and summary activities is determined by when (date) they start and how long they take (duration).
 Milestones only have a start date – the date and time they happen.

 ATTENTION InLoox has three default calendars to select from: 24/7 (continuous operation), Standard (Monday-Friday, 8 AM-4 PM) and Weekend (Saturday and Sunday, 24h).
 InLoox will automatically use the Standard calendar.
 If you want to change the calendar settings, you can do that in the InLoox settings in the section Working Times.